OSAS/ansible-role-httpd/README.md

 to create a higher level role and use `include_role` in its tasks.
 You can find a real life example in the [mailing-lists-server role](https://gitlab.com/osas/ansible-role-mailing-lists-server).

-In order to let a role extend the httpd configuration, a role can drop files ending in .conf in /etc/httpd/conf.d/$DOMAIN.conf.d/.
+In order to let a role extend the httpd configuration, a role can drop files ending in .conf in `/etc/httpd/conf.d/$DOMAIN.conf.d/` on RedHat systems or `/etc/apache2/site-enabled/$DOMAIN.conf.d/` on Debian.
 The file will be included for TLS and non TLS vhost for now, which might cause some issues.
 This is planned to be fixed later to be able to support WSGI cleanly.